joannajjliu/jl-rollup-ts-storybook/README.md

 - login to npm if haven't already: `npm login`
 - publish build folder to npm: `npm publish`

+## Preview storybook as a static webpage

+- run `yarn build-storybook`
+- Storybook static files will appear in /docs folder
+- In this example, the /docs folder is hosted via gh-pages

 ## Use instructions

 - run tests: `yarn run test:watch`